gupta-v/Eva/README.md

    python eva.py
    ```

-2. Eva will start listening for your commands.Interact As you Like.
+2. Eva will start listening for your commands.
+Interaction would begin from here with Eva using commands.

+   - [Scroll Down](#eva-voice-command-guide) to view the complete list of voice commands for interacting with Eva.

 3. To quit Eva, say: "Eva quit", "Eva exit".